Setting the background message broker schedule pool size

 WHERE event_date = today()

-Estimating the Required Pool Size
+Step 2: Estimate Required Pool Size

-To estimate the appropriate value for background_message_broker_schedule_pool_size
+To estimate a reasonable value for background_message_broker_schedule_pool_size

-, use the following query:
+, run the following query:

 WITH